A B O U T

 My father is a painter, and I think he had a certain pictorial influence on me, as i sometimes get childlike sensations back when i examine my creations.

-i have always expressed my projects through multiple identities (fractals)
+i have always expressed my projects through multiple identities.

 To do my things, I use smart tools, but hopefully less intelligent than I am.